Table of Contents[Hide][Show]

 The cult classic mockumentary This Is Spinal Tap has been entertaining music fans for decades.
 But did you know that several moments from the film, including the Stonehenge scene have connections to real life events and the band Black Sabbath?
-Here’s everything you need to know about the infamous Spinal Tap Stonehenge scene from the 1984 film This Is Spinal Tap.
+Here’s everything you need to know about the rediculous Spinal Tap Stonehenge scene from the 1984 film This Is Spinal Tap.

 The Spinal Tap Stonehenge Scene

-This Is Spinal Tap has so many brilliant and hysterical moments, but the Stonehenge scene one is one of my favorites.
+This Is Spinal Tap has so many brilliant and hysterical moments, but the Stonehenge scene is one of my favorites.
 While sitting in a diner, Spinal Tap band members David St. Hubbins (Michael McKean) and Nigel Tufnel (Christopher Guest), plan the stage theatrics for their new song titled “Stonehenge”.

 The Spinal Tap Stonehenge Drawing

 In addition to the shape of the Stonehenge prop, Nigel also writes down the dimensions, 18″ by 18″ on the napkin.
 The band’s manager then gives the now famous Spinal Tap Stonehenge napkin to an artist to create the prop.
-What neither the manager or the band realize is that the dimensions in the drawing are in inches instead of feet.
-Unfortunately, Spinal Tap is known more for their loud amps that go to 11 than their intellect.
+What neither the manager nor the band realize is that the dimensions in the drawing are in inches instead of feet.
+Unfortunately, Spinal Tap is known more for their loud amps that go to 11 than for their intellect.

-The end result is a hysterical moment where a tiny 18″ inch Stonehenge prop is lowered on to stage during a live show.
-Of course the manager didn’t inform the band of the mixup beforehand.
+The end result is a hysterical moment where a tiny 18″ inch Stonehenge prop is lowered on to the stage during a live show.
+Of course the manager didn’t inform the band of the mix-up beforehand.
 So the band sees the miniature Stonehenge prop for the first time while they are in the middle of their show.

 Black Sabbath Accidentally Ordered The Wrong Sized Stonehenge Stage Prop